Ultimate Fighting Championship: Tightening up of the rules

 Although UFC used the tagline "There are no rules" in the early 1990s, the UFC did in fact operate with limited rules.
 In a UFC 4 qualifying match, competitors Jason Fairn and Guy Mezger agreed not to pull hair—as they both wore pony tails tied back for the match.
 The UFC had a reputation, especially in the early days, as an extremely violent event.

 UFC 5 also introduced the first singles match, a rematch from the inaugural UFC featuring three-time champion Royce Gracie and Ken Shamrock, called "The Superfight".
 "The Superfight" began as a non-tournament match that would determine the first reigning UFC Champion for tournament winners to face; it later evolved into a match that could feature either title matches or non-title matches.
 The "Superfight" would eventually completely phase out tournament matches.

 On the other hand, the first "Superfight" at UFC 5 was also considered a failure.
 In the first minute of the fight Shamrock knocked Royce to the ground and landed inside his guard.
 For the next 30 minutes Shamrock was inside Royce's guard, with the two throwing punches and headbutts at each other but without any change or action, with the crowd booing the fighters.
 After 30 minutes the fight was stopped as it had exceeded the time limit allocated for the pay-per-view and was given another 5 minutes of extra time due to protests from the spectators.
 The fight was over after 36 minutes and a draw was declared.
 Because of this controversial fight, the UFC would later start to introduce time limits, judges to decide draws, and authorized referees to stand up fighters and restart the bout if they have too much inactivity.

-In 1996, the UFC had its first event outside continental United States with UFC 8 in Bayamón, Puerto Rico, and in 1998, UFC Brazil was its first foreign event.
+In 1996, the UFC had its first event outside continental United States with UFC 8 in Bayamón, Puerto Rico, and in 1997, UFC Japan: Ultimate Japan was its first foreign event.